 EPAD’s work wouldn’t be possible without the support of our research participants.
-We are highly appreciative of the commitment so many people are making to help us change the future of patients suffering from Alzheimer’s dementia.
-As we move into an exciting new phase of our project with the launch of the EPAD platform for clinical trials, we are driven by the possibilities in advancing research hand in hand with our participants.
-Together, we are the EPAD family.
+We are highly appreciative of the commitment so many people are making to help us change the future of patients with Alzheimer’s dementia.

 With your help, and the help of participants like Eileen, we can bring in a new era of treatments aimed at helping people with Alzheimer’s disease lead the healthiest life possible.